 Access locations: A private alley is proposed coming south off of Lloyd Lane to provide access to the garages for the townhomes on Lot 1.
 A turnaround will be provided at a location where the private alley could continue east to serve potential future development.
-Public sidewalks are required along the north and west sides of Lot 1 and the east side of Outlot B. Sidewalk connections are required along public streets.
+Public sidewalks are required along the north and west sides of Lot 1.
+Sidewalk connections are required along the public streets.
 Since there will be a new street (Loren Drive) constructed along the south side of the subject lot in the future, a public sidewalk will also be required along the south lot line, but this can be installed when this street is constructed in the future.
-This future public sidewalk has been noted on the site plan.
+This future public sidewalk should be noted on the site plan prior to approval.
 Private sidewalk connections to the townhomes will also be provided as shown.
-Criterion met.
+Future public sidewalk connection should be indicated on the site plan.